mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 There are two approaches to compiletime gaming.

-The non-interactive approach takes a list of player input and plays the entire game in a single compile, from initial state until the player looses or no more input is available.
+The non-interactive approach takes a list of player input and plays the entire game in a single compile, from initial state until the player loses or no more input is available.
 This is how Part One of [Template Nibbler][nibbler] worked.

 While players do not have direct control of the game, a form of realtime play is possible by appending input to the input list and recompiling.
 However, because the compiler always starts from the initial game state, compile time grows linearly with the number of player inputs.
 Not the best endgame.